Yoweri Museveni: Political pluralism and constitutional change

 As observed by some political commentators, including Wafula Oguttu, Museveni had previously stated that he considered the idea of clinging to office for "15 or more" years ill-advised.
 Comments by the Irish anti-poverty campaigner Bob Geldof sparked a protest by Museveni supporters outside the British High Commission in Kampala.
 "Get a grip Museveni.
 Your time is up, go away", said Geldof in March 2005, explaining that moves to change the constitution were compromising Museveni's record against fighting poverty and HIV/AIDS.

-In an opinion article in the Boston Globe and in a speech delivered at the Wilson Center, former U.S. Ambassador to Uganda Johnnie Carson heaped more criticism on Museveni.
+In an opinion article in the Boston Globe and in a speech delivered at the Wilson Center, former US Ambassador to Uganda Johnnie Carson heaped more criticism on Museveni.
 Despite recognizing the president as a "genuine reformer" whose "leadership [has] led to stability and growth", Carson also said, "we may be looking at another Mugabe and Zimbabwe in the making".
 "Many observers see Museveni's efforts to amend the constitution as a re-run of a common problem that afflicts many African leaders – an unwillingness to follow constitutional norms and give up power".

 In July 2005, Norway became the third European country in as many months to announce symbolic cutbacks in foreign aid to Uganda in response to political leadership in the country.
 The UK and Ireland made similar moves in May.
 "Our foreign ministry wanted to highlight two issues: the changing of the constitution to lift term limits, and problems with opening the political space, human rights and corruption", said Norwegian Ambassador Tore Gjos.
 Of particular significance was the arrest of two opposition MPs from the FDC.
 Human rights campaigners charged that the arrests were politically motivated.
-Human Rights Watch stated that "the arrest of these opposition MPs smacks of political opportunism".
+Human Rights Watch stated that "the arrest of these opposition Members of Parliament smacks of political opportunism".